DLforLife/RetinaNet/README.md

 # RetinaNet
-This is a tensrflow implementation for the paper [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) which is shorten as `RetinaNet`
+This is a tensorflow implementation for the paper [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) which is shorten as `RetinaNet`

-# Refences:
+# References:
 - [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)
 - [Feature Pyramid Networks for Object Detection](https://arxiv.org/abs/1708.02002)